Keyset-Driven Cursors Requirements for OLE DB Providers

-The distributed query must meet the requirements for SELECT statements used in a DECLARE CURSOR statement that declares the keyset-driven cursor.
-For more information about the Transact-SQL conditions for keyset-driven cursor support, see DECLARE CURSOR (Transact-SQL).
+- The distributed query must meet the requirements for SELECT statements used in a DECLARE CURSOR statement that declares the keyset-driven cursor.
+For more information about the Transact-SQL conditions for keyset-driven cursor support, see DECLARE CURSOR.

-Using the indexes of the OLE DB provider has performance benefits only when the index and table rowsets are on the same computer as the instance of SQL Server.
-Therefore, the Index AS Access Path option should be set only if the data source is on the same computer as SQL Server.
+Using the OLE DB provider's indexes has performance benefits only when the index and table rowsets are on the same computer as the instance of Microsoft® SQL Server™.
+Thus, the Index AS Access Path option should be set only if the data source is on the same computer as SQL Server.

-SQL Server can use the indexes of an OLE DB provider only if the following conditions are met:
+SQL Server can use an OLE DB provider's indexes only if the following conditions are met:

-If the OLE DB provider meets these requirements, the SQL Server administrator can set the Index As Access Path provider option to enable SQL Server to use the indexes of the provider to evaluate the queries.
-By default, SQL Server does not try to use the indexes of the provider unless this option is set.
+If the OLE DB provider meets these requirements, the SQL Server administrator can set the Index As Access Path provider option to enable SQL Server to use the provider's indexes to evaluate the queries.
+By default, SQL Server does not attempt to use the provider's indexes unless this option is set.